General rules.

 There is such a thing as good and bad SL sex.

-Although nothing beats natural chemistry that allows for all kinds of noob mistakes, sadly or gladly, depending on your perspective, there is such a thing as good and bad sex in Second Life, too.
+Although nothing beats natural chemistry that allows for all kinds of noob mistakes, sadly or gladly, depending on your perspective, there is such a thing as good and bad sex on Second Life, too.
 There is a learning curve, so you can actually become technically good at it – but on the other hand, understandably, you may struggle at first.
 (Understanding the basics of how to animate and adjust animation positions is the first key.)

 If you don’t care for the whole animation thing and stuff, don’t do it.
 It’s better you don’t do the animation part and only talk about sex (which is more than fine) than to do it half-heartedly with a CACACA: Crappy attitude, crappy avatar, and crappy animations.